 Working out who invented precisely what and when is a daunting task as contemporaneous records are fragmentary.
 The first invention of something is by its nature an isolated event and it is unlikely that the initial discovery is faithfully recorded.
-It is only when an invention becomes widely adopted that there is a realistic chance that someone will have written down an accurate account.
+It is only when an invention becomes widely used that there is a realistic chance that someone will have written down an accurate account.
 Even so it is quite possible for the same idea to be independently discovered in several places at more or less the same time, greatly complicating any search for the origin.

 So tracing the first appearance of something is a case of careful detective work.
 An invention in one place can lead to it being found after a hundred years over a very widespread area.